goreleaser/goreleaser/README.md

 }
 ```

-By default GoReleaser will build the **main.go** file located in your current directory, but you can change the build package path in the GoReleaser configuration file.
+By default GoReleaser will build the your current directory, but you can change the build package path in the GoReleaser configuration file.

+To generate a `goreleaser.yml` file with the defaults, you can run `goreleaser init`.
+You can then custumize the sections as you wish.

 ```yml
 # goreleaser.yml